The Philly 15: New Philadelphia Restaurants You Need to Visit Now

 Best For: Casual meet-ups, breakfast or lunch, BYOB dining.

 Philly has plenty of Mexican restaurants and delis serving cemitas, dripping tacos, and sweet breads.
 What’s less common, perhaps, is a Mexican restaurant making every bread product — the chewy tortillas, the crusty rolls, the sugar-crowned conchas — from scratch.
 El Chingon pulls off such a feat in a BYOB environment with ample counter seating, a handful of tables, and friendly service.
-Impressive as the baking bonanza may sound, don’t consider chef and owner Juan Carlos Aparicio’s hardcore bread obsession just a charming fact about this new East Passyunk corner spot: You can actually taste the fermented sourdough in his flour tortillas when you snarf down an order of choriqueso tacos; you can actually detect a rounded, nutty flavor when you bite into a seeded roll hugging chicken cutlet, avocado, bright and smoky chipotle peppers, and a wig of stringy quesillo cheese.
+Impressive as the baking bonanza may sound, don’t consider chef and owner Juan Carlos Aparicio’s hardcore bread obsession just a charming fact about this East Passyunk corner spot: You can actually taste the fermented sourdough in his flour tortillas when you snarf down an order of choriqueso tacos; you can actually detect a rounded, nutty flavor when you bite into a seeded roll hugging chicken cutlet, avocado, bright and smoky chipotle peppers, and a wig of stringy quesillo cheese.
 Bring a friend who appreciates carbs and the vast universe of Mexican baking techniques.
 They’ll freak.
-1524 South 10th Street.
+1524 South 10th Street

 Honeysuckle Provisions, West Philly